-- 14. Recordkeeping requirements <40 CFR 63.7555> [Rule 3D .1111 and 3Q .0508(f)] The permittee shall keep all applicable records required in accordance with 40 CFR 63.7555 including, but not limited to, the following: - (a) A copy of each notification and report that you submitted to demonstrate compliance, including all documentation supporting any notification or semiannual report; - (b) Records of all performance tests, fuel analyses, or other compliance demonstrations and performance evaluations; - (c) For each CEMS, COMS, and continuous monitoring system, records as stated in 40 CFR 63.7555(b); - (d) Records of all monitoring data and calculated averages for applicable operating limits to show continuous compliance with each emission limit and operating limit that applies; - (e) Records of monthly fuel use, including the type(s) of fuel and amount(s) used; - (f) Copy of all calculations and supporting documentation of maximum chlorine, mercury, and/or TSM fuel input that were done to demonstrate compliance with the respective emission limits through performance testing; - (g) Copy of all calculations and supporting documentation of HCL, mercury, and/or TSM emission rates that were done to demonstrate compliance with the respective emission limits through fuel analysis.
+- 12. Recordkeeping requirements <40 CFR 63.7555> [Sec.
+3D-1111 and Sec.
+3Q-0508(f)] - The permittee shall keep all applicable records required in accordance with 40 CFR 63.7555 including, but not limited to, the following: - (a) A copy of each notification and report that you submitted to demonstrate compliance, including all documentation supporting any notification or semiannual report; - (b) Records of all performance tests, fuel analyses, or other compliance demonstrations and performance evaluations; - (c) For each CEMS, COMS, and continuous monitoring system, records as stated in 40 CFR 63.7555(b); - (d) Records of all monitoring data and calculated averages for applicable operating limits to show continuous compliance with each emission limit and operating limit that applies; - (e) Monthly records of fuel use, including the type(s) of fuel and amount(s) used, chlorine content of coal delivered to the facility; - (f) Copy of all calculations and supporting documentation of maximum chlorine, mercury, and/or TSM fuel input that were done to demonstrate compliance with the respective emission limits through performance testing; - (g) Copy of all calculations and supporting documentation of HCl, mercury, and/or TSM emission rates that were done to demonstrate compliance with the respective emission limits through fuel analysis.
 The permittee may use the results from one fuel analysis for multiple boilers provided they are all burning the same fuel type.
-However, you must calculate chlorine fuel input, or HCL emission rate, for each boiler: - (h) Records that document that the emissions in previous stack test(s) were less than 75 percent of the applicable emission limit, and document that there was no change in source operations, including fuel composition and operation of air pollution control

-- equipment, that would cause emissions of the relevant pollutant to increase within the past year; - (i) Records of the occurrence and duration of each malfunction of the boiler, or of the associated air pollution control and monitoring equipment; - (j) Records of actions taken during periods of malfunction to minimize emissions including corrective actions to restore the malfunctioning boiler, air pollution control, or monitoring equipment to its normal or usual manner of operation; - (k) Records of the calendar date, time, occurrence and duration of each startup and shutdown; and - (I) Records of the type(s) and amount(s) of fuels used during each startup and shutdown.
+However, you must calculate chlorine fuel input, or HCl emission rate, for each boiler; - (h) Records that document that the emissions in previous stack test(s) were less than 75 percent of the applicable emission limit, and document that there was no change in source operations, including fuel composition and operation of air pollution control equipment, that would cause emissions of the relevant pollutant to increase within the past year; - (i) Records of the occurrence and duration of each malfunction of the boiler, or of the associated air pollution control and monitoring equipment; - (j) Records of actions taken during periods of malfunction to minimize emissions including corrective actions to restore the malfunctioning boiler, air pollution control, or monitoring equipment to its normal or usual manner of operation; - (k) Records of the calendar date, time, occurrence and duration of each startup and shutdown; and - (I) Records of the type(s) and amount(s) of fuels used during each startup and shutdown. - (m) For each startup period, for units selecting definition (2) of "startup" in 40 CFR 63.7575 you must maintain records of the time that clean fuel combustion begins; the time when you start feeding fuels that are not clean fuels; the time when useful thermal energy is first supplied; and the time when the PM controls are engaged. - (n) If you choose to rely on definition (2) of "startup" in 40 CFR 63.7575, for each startup period, you must maintain records of the hourly steam temperature, hourly steam pressure, hourly steam flow, hourly flue gas temperature, and all hourly average CMS data (e.g., CEMS, PM CPMS, COMS, ESP total secondary electric power input, scrubber pressure drop) collected during each startup period to confirm that the control devices are engaged.
+In addition, if compliance with the PM emission limit is demonstrated using a PM control device, you must maintain records as specified below: